What is Self-Advocacy, and Why is It Important?

 Learn about Self-Advocacy: Speaking Up.

 For youth with intellectual disabilities.

-This resource-rich website pairs minimal text with short, step-by-step video clips of youth themselves talking about self-advocacy.
+This resource-rich website pairs minimal text with short, step-by-step video clips of youth discussing self-advocacy.
 Includes a map to help youth identify self-advocacy groups in their state.
 Lots of video stories from self-advocates on key topics such as the ADA, education, jobs, health, home, and self-determination.

-Speaking directly to young adults with disabilities, this resource defines self-advocacy, describes why it’s important, and suggests 4 steps to becoming a stronger self-advocacy.
-Youth-friendly, brief, to the point, this resource is a product of the National Collaborative on Workforce and Disability for Youth (NCWD/Youth).
+Speaking directly to young adults with disabilities, this resource defines self-advocacy, describes why it’s important, and suggests four steps to becoming a stronger self-advocacy.
+Youth-friendly, brief, and to the point, this resource is a product of the National Collaborative on Workforce and Disability for Youth (NCWD/Youth).